filecoin-project/builtin-actors/CONTRIBUTING.md

 Follow [Conventional Commits](https://www.conventionalcommits.org/) format.
 If your PR is related to a FIP (Filecoin Improvement Proposal), include the FIP number in the title: `FIP-0XXX: Description`

+This project uses a GitHub build queue and your branch will be squashed down to a single commit with the name of your pull request.
+Ensure your PR title is of the appropriate format, or it may be changed for you before merging.

 ### PR Description

 1. **Clear summary** of what the PR accomplishes